shruti-mittal1706/shrutidemo/README.md

 # shrutidemo
-this is my very first github repository
+this is my very first github repository by one and only shruti mittal